aleskandro/llm-d-lab/README.md

 ## 🏃 Running Example Workloads

-The `examples/` folder contains example manifests and Helmfiles to deploy LLM-D workloads on top of the deployed platform.
+The `examples/` directory contains sample manifests and Helm charts intended for deploying LLM-D workloads.

 ## 🧪 Example experiment: Upstream LLM-D w/ Workload Variant Autoscaler

-See [experiments/workload-variant-autoscaler](experiments/workload-variant-autoscaler) for a complete example of deploying Upstream LLM-D with Workload Variant Autoscaling and collect some metrics for analysis.
+Refer to [experiments/workload-variant-autoscaler](experiments/workload-variant-autoscaler) for a full example of deploying Upstream LLM-D with Workload Variant Autoscaling and gathering metrics for analysis.

 ## ⚠️ Limitations and Notes

-- When deploying the full env in `env/lab`, MachineSets and Cluster Autoscaling are configured together with the operators installation.
-In case of SNO clusters, the master is configured to not host user workloads anymore, but the MachineSets and Cluster Autoscaler are still progressing.
-The cluster will eventually converge to the desired state, but it's suggested to have some worker nodes already available to speed up the initial setup and make it more reliable.
+- When deploying the complete env in `env/lab`, MachineSets and Cluster Autoscaling are configured alongside the operators' installation.
+In SNO clusters, the master is configured not to host user workloads, but the MachineSets and Cluster Autoscaler continue to progress.
+The cluster will eventually converge to the desired state, but it's recommended to have some worker nodes available in advance to speed up initial setup and improve reliability during this phase.
 - The uninstallation of this stack is not yet fully supported.
-For example, operators manged via OLM will not be removed automatically and manual clean-up might be needed.
-Still, as MachineSets and Cluster Autoscaler are removed, be sure to provision some worker nodes to allow the re-scheduling of the remaining workloads.
+For example, operators managed via OLM will not be removed automatically; manual cleanup may be required.
+Still, once MachineSets and Cluster Autoscaler are removed, ensure you provision some worker nodes to enable rescheduling of the remaining workloads.

 ## 📝 Backlog

 - [ ] Add IBMCloud overlay
+- [ ] RWX Storage Class
 - [ ] CertManager configuration
 - [ ] Kuadrant configuration
 - [ ] Authorino configuration